Mary Lou Williams: Return to music

-Following her hiatus, her first piece was a Mass she wrote and performed named Black Christ of the Andes, based around a hymn in honor of the Peruvian saint Martin de Porres, two other short works, Anima Christi and Praise the Lord.
+Following her hiatus, Williams' wrote and performed Black Christ of the Andes, based around a hymn in honor of the Peruvian saint Martin de Porres, and two other short works, Anima Christi and Praise the Lord.
 It was first performed in November 1962 at St. Francis Xavier Church in Manhattan.
 She recorded it in October of the next year.

-Throughout the 1960s, her composing concentrated on sacred music, hymns, and Masses.
-One of the Masses, Music for Peace. was choreographed by Alvin Ailey and performed by the Alvin Ailey Dance Theater as Mary Lou's Mass in 1971.
+Throughout the 1960s, Williams' composing concentrated on sacred music, hymns, and Masses.
+One of the Masses, Music for Peace, was choreographed by Alvin Ailey and performed by the Alvin Ailey Dance Theater as Mary Lou's Mass in 1971.
 About the work, Ailey commented, "If there can be a Bernstein Mass, a Mozart Mass, a Bach Mass, why can't there be Mary Lou's Mass?"
 Williams performed the revision of Mary Lou's Mass, her most acclaimed work, on The Dick Cavett Show in 1971.
+She also made a guest appearance on Sesame Street in 1975.

 Williams put much effort into working with youth choirs to perform her works, including "Mary Lou's Mass" at St. Patrick's Cathedral in New York City in April 1975 before a gathering of over three thousand.
 It marked the first time a jazz musician had played at the church.
-She set up a charitable organization and opened thrift stores in Harlem, directing the proceeds, along with ten percent of her own earnings, to musicians in need.
+She opened a charitable organization and opened thrift stores in Harlem, directing the proceeds, along with ten percent of her own earnings, to musicians in need.
 As a 1964 Time article explained, "Mary Lou thinks of herself as a 'soul' player — a way of saying that she never strays far from melody and the blues, but deals sparingly in gospel harmony and rhythm.
 'I am praying through my fingers when I play,' she says.
 'I get that good "soul sound", and I try to touch people's spirits.'"
 She performed at the Monterey Jazz Festival in 1965, with a jazz festival group.

-Throughout the 1970s, her career flourished, including numerous albums, including as solo pianist and commentator on the recorded The History of Jazz.
+Throughout the 1970s, Williams' career flourished.
+She released numerous albums, including as solo pianist and commentator on the recorded The History of Jazz.
 She returned to the Monterey Jazz Festival in 1971.
-She could also be seen playing nightly in Greenwich Village at The Cookery, a new club run by her old boss from her Café Society days, Barney Josephson.
+She could also be seen playing nightly in Greenwich Village at The Cookery, a new club run by her former boss from the Café Society, Barney Josephson.
 That engagement too, was recorded.

-She had a two-piano performance with avant-garde pianist Cecil Taylor at Carnegie Hall on April 17, 1977.
-Despite onstage tensions between Williams and Taylor, their performance was released on an live album titled Embraced.
+Williams had a two-piano performance with avant-garde pianist Cecil Taylor at Carnegie Hall on April 17, 1977.
+Despite onstage tensions between Williams and Taylor, their performance was released on a live album titled Embraced.

 Williams instructed school children on jazz.
 She then accepted an appointment at Duke University as artist-in-residence (from 1977 to 1981), teaching the History of Jazz with Father O'Brien and directing the Duke Jazz Ensemble.
-With a light teaching schedule, she also did many concert and festival appearances, conducted clinics with youth, and in 1978 performed at the White House for President Jimmy Carter and his guests.
+With a light teaching schedule, she also made many concert and festival appearances, conducted clinics with youth, and in 1978 performed at the White House for President Jimmy Carter and his guests.
 She participated in Benny Goodman's 40th-anniversary Carnegie Hall concert in 1978.